UA Research Expertise

 The Electrical & Computer Engineering at The University of Arizona conducts a strong program of undergraduate and graduate instruction and research that has earned a distinguished national reputation.

-Access the following databases to identify research currently being conducted by the UA research faculty:
+The following databases identify research currently being conducted by the UA research faculty.

 - College of Engineering Listing of Faculty Expertise